 For questions, consultations, or non-immediate referrals, this number connects you with the UC Berkeley PATH to Care Center.
-Faculty, staff, postdocs, and undergraduate, graduate, and professional students should use this number for general inquiries and to arrange services or appointments that will be scheduled a day or more in advance.
-The PATH to Care office is located on central campus.
+Faculty, staff, undergraduate, graduate, and professional students should use this number for general inquiries and to arrange services or appointments that will be scheduled a day or more in advance.
+Our office is located on central campus.